Each PCB® Modally Tuned®, ICP® instrumented impact hammer features a rugged, force sensor that is integrated into the hammer’s striking surface.

 Using multi-channel data acquisition and analysis software, the test engineer is able to ascertain a variety of mechanical properties leading to an understanding of an object’s structural behavioral characteristics.
 Items analyzed can include resonance detection, mode shapes, transfer characteristics, and structural health – such as crack and fatigue detection.

-How do I know which impact hammer to select for my application?
+How do I select an impact hammer for my application?

 The general rule of thumb to follow is the larger the structure to excite, the larger the impact hammer required.
 Some selection guidelines are as follows: